-Alternative 1: No Action - No Snowmobile / Snowcoach Use Alternative 2: Continue Snowmobile / Snowcoach Use at 2008 Plan Limits Alternative 3: Return Snowmobile / Snowcoach Use to 2004 Plan Limits Alternative 4: Mixed Use: Snowcoaches, Snowmobiles, and Road Plowing for Wheeled Vehicles Alternative 5: Transition to BAT Snowcoaches Only Based on User Demand Alternative 6: Implement Variable Management Alternative 7: Provide a Variety of Use Levels and Experiences for Visitors Preferred Alternative: Alternative 8: Implement the One-year Transition Portion of the DEIS Preferred Alternative Estimated Number of Daily Vehicle Passengers (excludes Mammoth to Cooke City) Zero OSVs or wheeled vehicles Snowmobiles = 413 Snowcoaches = 624 Total = 1,037 Snowmobile passengers = 936 Snowcoach passengers = 624 Total = 1,560 Snowmobile passengers = 143 Snowcoach passengers = 240 Wheeled vehicle passengers = 2000 Total = 2,383 Snowmobile passengers = 413 (potentially 0 after phase out) Snowcoach passengers = 624 (potentially 960 after phase out) Total = 1,037 (potentially 960 after phase out) Snowmobile passengers = 408 Snowcoach passengers = 361 Total = 769 Days with 330 snowmobiles and 80 coaches: Snowmobile passengers = 429 Snowcoach passengers = 640 Total = 1,069 Days with 220 snowmobiles and 50 coaches: Snowmobile passengers = 286 Snowcoach passengers = 400 Total = 686 Days with 110 snowmobiles and 30 coaches: Snowmobile passengers = 143 Snowcoach passengers = 240 Total = 383 Days with 143 snowmobiles and 80 coaches: Snowmobile passengers = 186 Snowcoach passengers = 640 Total = 886 Snowcoaches = 624 Total = 1,037 Transition Period The 2009 interim rule expired.
+Alternative 1: No Action - No Snowmobile / Snowcoach Use Alternative 2: Continue Snowmobile / Snowcoach Use at 2008 Plan Limits Alternative 3: Return Snowmobile / Snowcoach use to 2004 Plan Limits Alternative 4: Mixed Use: Snowcoaches, Snowmobiles, and Road Plowing for Wheeled Vehicles Alternative 5: Transition to BAT Snowcoaches Only Based on User Demand Alternative 6: Implement Variable Management Alternative 7: Provide a Variety of Use Levels and Experiences for Visitors Estimated number of daily vehicle passengers (excludes Mammoth to Cooke City) Zero OSVs or wheeled vehicles Snowmobile = 413 Snowcoach = 624 Total = 1,037 Snowmobile passengers = 936 Snowcoach passengers = 624 Total = 1,560 Snowmobile passengers = 143 Snowcoach passengers = 240 Wheeled vehicle passengers = 2000 Total = 2,383 Snowmobile passengers = 413 (potentially 0 after phase out) Snowcoach passengers = 624 (potentially 960 after phase out) Total = 1,037 (potentially 960 after phase out) Snowmobile passengers = 408 Snowcoach passengers = 361 Total = 769 Days with 330 snowmobiles and 80 coaches: Snowmobile passengers = 429 Snowcoach passengers = 640 Total = 1,069 Days with 220 snowmobiles and 50 coaches: Snowmobile passengers = 286 Snowcoach passengers = 400 Total = 686 Days with 110 snowmobiles and 30 coaches: Snowmobile passengers = 143 Snowcoach passengers = 240 Total = 383 Days with 143 snowmobiles and 80 coaches: Snowmobile passengers = 186 Snowcoach passengers = 186 Snowcoach passengers = 640 Total = 886 Transition Period The 2009 interim rule expired.
 No transition period.
 The 2009 interim rule would continue.
-No transition period. on transition period to prepare w winter use plan.
-Provisions lld continue during this Because the 2009 interim rule provisions are the starting point for alternative 5, there would not be a transition year. transition period to prepare for ter use plan.
-Provisions of the 2009 ring this transition.
-Provisions of the 2009 interim rule would continue for one year.
 No transition period.
-Adaptive Management Program No adaptive management program would be implemented.
-Common to all action alternat ives: Adaptive management planning would be standard pro ocedure, but elements and emphas ses of its use could differ from o ne alternative to another.
-The park would not take adaptive management actions.
-It would instead rely on monitoring and resource closures, due to the one-year implementation period.
+There would be a one-season transition period to prepare for implementation of the new winter use plan.
+Provisions of the 2009 interim rule would continue during this transition.
+Because the 2009 interim rule provisions are the starting point for alternative 5, there would not be a transition year.
+There would be a one-season tra implementation of the new winter rule would continue during this tra r use plan.
+Provisions of the 2009 interim Adaptive Management Program No adaptive management program would be implemented.
+Common to all action alternatives: Adaptive management planning w ould be standard procedure, but ele ments and emphases of its use coul d differ from one alternative to anot her.

-TABLE 13: HOW ALTERNATIVES MEET OBJECTIVES
+TABLE 11: HOW ALTERNATIVES MEET OBJECTIVES